seasketch/geoprocessing/website/docs/tutorials/newproject.md

 # Create a New Geoprocessing Project

-This tutorial walks through generating a new geoprocessing project.
+This tutorial walks through generating a new geoprocessing project for the Federated States of Micronesia.
 It assumes:

 - Your [system setup](./Tutorials.md) is complete
-- You have a VSCode app open in a devcontainer
+- Your Ubuntu virtual environment is running (Devcontainer or WSL)
-- You have a VSCode terminal open.
+- You have VSCode open in your virtual environment with a terminal pane open

 ## Initialize Geoprocessing Project